cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

 ### Install Minecraft
 - When you first launch the launcher, simply continue until the **memory allocation** step.
 - Then, make sure to change `Maximum memory allocation` value.
 There is a rumor that if you allocate half your RAM, you are going to get good performance.
 However, this is wrong because:
-  - When you play Minecraft, the game creates many temporary things like blocks, mobs, particles, chunks etc. in memory.
-After some time, the game does not need some of these things anymore.
-That's why Minecraft (more correctly, Java) cleans up memory and this is called **garbage collection**.
+  - When you play Minecraft, the game (more correctly, Java) tries to free up allocated memory that is no longer used by objects to avoid memory issues and this is called **garbage collection**.
-    - Garbage collection finds and removes the things that are no longer used from memory.
-This helps the game free up space and avoid memory issues.
+    - However, you **should not** allocate **too much or too little** RAM, because:
-    - However, if you allocate too much RAM, Java will wait longer between garbage collection cycles.
-In this case, each cycle will take longer to complete, that's why you are going to get bigger lag spikes.
+      - If you allocate **too much** RAM, Java will wait longer between garbage collection cycles and each cycle will take longer to complete, that's why you are going to get bigger lag spikes.
-    - For smaller lag spikes, you should allocate **less RAM** and not more.
-However, do not allocate too little RAM either because in that case, Java will perform garbage collection too often and this will cause big lag spikes again.
+      - If you allocate **too little** RAM, Java will perform garbage collection too often and this will cause big lag spikes again.
-    - When Minecraft is using between `50-75%` of allocated RAM, it is the ideal value for smaller lag spikes.
+    - When Minecraft uses between `50-75%` of allocated RAM, it is the ideal value for smaller lag spikes.
+I suggest that you experiment different values yourself to find your ideal value.
 You can check RAM usage by pressing `F3` during the gameplay.
-    - For my case with performance mods, allocating `3456 MiB` is the ideal value to keep RAM usage between `50-75%`.
-However, I suggest that you experiment different values yourself to find your ideal value.
 - After completing quick setup, add your Microsoft account in the launcher.
 - Lastly, create a minecraft instance by clicking `Add Instance` on the top left and continue:
   - In `Version` section, select the version you would like to play and scroll down a bit.
 You should see a big "**No mod loader is selected.**" warning.
 There is a `Mod loader` section next to the warning.
 Select `Fabric` from there and click `OK`.